 When employees are returning to the workplace in such an uncertain and volatile time, it’s essential that you have sound internal communications processes in place.
-Not only do you need to be able to communicate important policies and health and safety information, but if the situation changes - for example there is a confirmed case of the virus among your employees - you will need to be able to quickly communicate with your entire team.
+Not only do you need to be able to communicate important policies and health and safety information as part of your return to work plan, but if the situation changes - for example there is a confirmed case of the virus among your employees - you will need to be able to quickly communicate with your entire team.

 Communications should be regular, factual, and written in plain language so your employees can understand them.